rsyslog/rsyslog/source/troubleshooting/troubleshoot.rst

 messages <syslog_parsing.html>`_, which lead to to all sorts of interesting problems, including malformed hostnames and dates.
 Read the quoted guide to find relief.
-A common symptom is that the %HOSTNAME% property is used for generating dynafile names, but some glibberish shows up.
+A common symptom is that the %HOSTNAME% property is used for generating dynafile names, but some gibberish shows up.
 This is caused by the malformed syslog messages, so be sure to read the :doc:`guide on syslog parsing <../whitepapers/syslog_parsing>` if you face that problem.
 Just